 As parents of infants and toddlers, it seems like whenever we finally find a nap schedule that works, it’s time for it to change.
 This is because babies and young toddlers have rapidly changing sleep needs.
 Nap schedules are most variable during the first year, becoming more stable into toddlerhood.
-Check out the graphic below to get an idea of how many naps your child may take based on their age:
+Check out the graphic below to get an idea of how many naps your child may take based on their age with this baby nap guide:

 Please know that the ranges above are just typical, but not required.
+Use the below as a guide.
 Your baby might be on a totally different schedule than what is specified for their age.
 As long as it seems to be working well for them, no need to make any changes.
 However, if you are experiencing sleep challenges (like short naps after 6 months old, new night wakings, early mornings, or lots of protest at bedtime), consider adjusting their schedule based on what’s suggested for their age.

 Let’s review what you can expect for each nap schedule: